sap-tutorials/btp-foundation/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

     ```
     > Namespaces separate objects inside a Kubernetes cluster.
 Choosing a different namespace will require adjustments to the provided samples.

     > Adding the label `istio-injection=enabled` to the namespace enables Istio.
-Istio is the service mesh implementation used by Kyma runtime.
+Istio is the service mesh implementation used by SAP BTP, Kyma runtime.

 2. Within the `deployment.yaml`, adjust the value of `spec.template.spec.containers.image`, commented with **#change it to your image**, to use your Docker image.
 Apply the Deployment which will cause an error which we will further explore: